effectai/effect-network-website/content/news/roadmap-2024.md

 This has been on the agenda for a long time, but the wait is almost over.
 Once V2 is running seamlessly, Effect will finally be able to provide a work-from-anywhere experience with the development of a mobile app.

 Imagine the convenience of completing simple tasks and training AI models from anywhere, at any time.
 With the mobile app, this vision becomes a reality.
 Being on your morning commute or taking a break at the park, you'll have the power to contribute to the ecosystem and earn on the go.

+### Join us!

+We hope you are exited for all the milestones that are lined up over the coming months.
+If you would like to join our efforts in building the largest data network for AI-training, we recommend that you [join our dao](dao.effect.network), and follow us on socials to get alerted when the V2 registrations open.